-You should pay around $150 for tickets booked a month or two in advance and not during an ongoing sale.
+Back then in a pre-Covid world, you would pay around $150 for tickets booked a month or two in advance and not during an ongoing sale.
 If you book even further in advance or during a sale, you’ll be able to shave quite a bit off the ticket price.

 That being said, if you choose to fly over public holidays and don’t book well in advance, be prepared to get ripped off.

 Here, I’m looking for flights from Singapore to Bangkok around the 17 December weekend right before Christmas (can clear annual leave!).
 Prices seem to range between $260 and upwards to $700++.

 |Singapore to Bangkok Flights||Base Price|